Joe2308/hooplife-ms4/README.md

 ### What am I making?
 A website/app that offers users to sign up/ Login/ Browse products & purchase products/ Write data to the database in the form of reviews/ view, edit and delete their orders and order history/ Add and remove products to a wishlist and checkout bag/ Receive confirmation emails/ Checkout securely using Stripe payments.
 Admin will be able to mangage products by editing, adding or deleting either directly from the site manage products page or in the admin dashboard.
 The site will cater for basketball lifestyle culture fans as well as athletes.
-A small selection of highly demanded products are on offer and these have been choosen from competitor market research sales using reliable software.
+A small selection of highly demanded products are on offer and these have been chosen from competitor market research sales using reliable software.
 We only stock items that we know will sell in colors and fabrics that have a proven track record among consumers.
-As well as creating an attractive secure and responisve webiste all care will be taken to ensure a quick sales funnel for users.
-To ensure a low abandon cart rate the checkout system is simple and effective with user delivery details also saved to their profile to ensure a speedy checkout on their return to the webiste.
+As well as creating an attractive secure and responisve website all care will be taken to ensure a quick sales funnel for users.
+To ensure a low abandon cart rate the checkout system is simple and effective with user delivery details also saved to their profile to ensure a speedy checkout on their return to the website.

 ### Website business goals
 1. Create a website that caters directly for basketball fans as opposed to cluttering the site with all sporting genres.
 1. Sell products that have proven high sales rates and that are light weight and easy to ship worldwide
 1. Make user experience a priority in way of an attractive site with images of transparent background that blend into the page body.
-1. Guide user's quickly and efficiently through the sales funnel to a successful checkout.
+1. Guide users quickly and efficiently through the sales funnel to a successful checkout.
 1. Build a new brand based on consumer engagement and trust.
 1. Use social media links to grow our presence online and increase organic traffic.